GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

 PostgreSQL database to be installed on your local development workstation.

-This tutorial was updated in Dec 2018 to cover Phoenix 1.4, Distillery 2.0, and connecting Ecto to a Google Cloud SQL database.
+This tutorial was updated in Dec 2018 to cover Phoenix 1.4, Distillery 2.0, and connecting Ecto to a Cloud SQL database.

 ## Before you begin